WooCommerce user role pricing in 2 easy steps

-Would you like to offer your customers different prices according to their user role?
-In this article I’ll show you how to set up WooCommerce user role pricing for simple and variable products, including user role discounts, so that you can offer different prices for different users, in two easy steps.
+Would you like to set different prices for different users in WooCommerce?
+In this article I’ll show you how to set up WooCommerce user role pricing for simple and variable products, including user role discounts, so that you can offer your customers different prices according to their user role.

 Through this post, we’ll look at what user roles are in WooCommerce and WordPress.
 We’ll also look at what benefits you might get from WooCommerce user role pricing.

 Finally, we’ll look at a simple method to set prices by user role in WooCommerce.
 This will include a way to set prices rules globally, by individual products and by variation.

 What are WordPress user roles?